dbt-labs/docs.getdbt.com/website/blog/2022-12-14-sams-foundry-experience.md

 ### Getting started

 As I got started with the apprenticeship, did my expectations play out into reality?
-The answer to that is "yes and no," but maybe not for reasons you expect.
+The answer to that is yes and no, but maybe not for reasons you expect.

 I was able to enjoy coding like I thought I would.
 I was definitely challenged logically, and I got to build things without a clear right answer in mind.
 In addition, the company and culture were better than I had anticipated.
 This manifested itself quickly when listening to the company talk about profits; of course, profits are important to dbt Labs, but they aren't the **only** [way we measure our success](https://github.com/dbt-labs/corp/blob/main/values.md).
 Spend five minutes in a CPA firm and you will find out how untrue that is for that industry.